shundhammer/yqpkg/README.md

 See [issue #1](https://github.com/shundhammer/myrlyn/issues/1).

-Scroll down all the way to for the latest news.
+Scroll down all the way for the latest news.

 ## Stability